Chapter 1

 WWOOF is an international network that facilitates homestays on organic farms and contributions to eco-construction projects—you have to be ready to embrace the organic lifestyle!

-To join the program, you have to buy a two-year membership.
+To join the program, you have to buy a one-year membership.
 It costs $50 (single) or $75 (joint, i.e. couple, two friends or a parent with kid).

 Help Exchange (HelpX)